Kaieteur Falls — Visitor Guide 2026

 Land back at Ogle Airport.
 Transfer to your hotel.
 You'll be back in Georgetown by early afternoon with the rest of the day free.

-Kaieteur Falls is accessible year-round, but conditions vary significantly by season.
-Here's a detailed month-by-month breakdown to help you choose the perfect time for your Kaieteur Falls tour:
+Month-by-month breakdown to help you choose the perfect time for your Kaieteur Falls tour

 | Month | Weather | Water Volume | Flight Reliability | Crowds | Rating |